AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-1-of-3-add-marketo-fields-to-salesforce-enterprise-unlimited.md

 >
 >Text and number fields require a length, but Date/Time fields don't.
 A description is optional.

-7.&nbsp;Click Next.
+7. Click Next.

 ![](assets/image2016-5-23-14-3a50-3a5.png)

-8.&nbsp;Specify the access settings and click Next:
+8. Specify the access settings and click Next:

 * Set all roles to **Visible **and **Read-Only**